Philosophy, BA

 Requirements

-There are three options for BA in philosophy.
-Option 1 is features a strong emphasis on the history of philosophy and is designed for students planning to go on to graduate work in philosophy, or whose primary interest is in the history of philosophy.
-Option 2 is designed for students who desire to complement an interest in philosophy with an interest in a related field such as business, education, or any of the liberal arts.
-Option 3 is the philosophy, politics, and policy option which results in a double major in philosophy and political science
+There are two options for BA in philosophy.
+Option 1 is the standard philosophy major, which is both a stand-alone major and works well for students who desire to complement an interest in philosophy with an interest in a related field such as business, education, or any of the liberal arts.
+Option 2 is the philosophy, politics, and policy option, which results in a double major in philosophy and political science

 Sample Courses